Finance SEO Report (UK) 2022

 Click domains in the key to show/hide them

-Data for the Top 200 Finance SEO League Table has been provided by SISTRIX.
-The SISTRIX Visibility Index is a value for the visibility of a domain in Google's search results and how the domain has developed with Google.
+Data for the Top 300 Finance SEO League Table has been provided by SISTRIX.
+The SISTRIX Visibility Index is a value for the visibility of a domain/sub-folder/sub-domain in Google's search results and how the domain has developed with Google.
 The effects of Google updates on the rankings are also shown in the Visibility Index.